 Hiking to the summit of Skierfe

 We arrived to Aktse in the afternoon on Friday and slept for a good 10 hours.
-We woke up around 8 and had breakfast while reading the weather reports for the day.
-It was supposed to rain all day but we put our rain clothes on, packed a little food, our kitchen and some extra clothes in our daypack and headed up the mountain.
+When we were here, it was supposed to rain all day but we put our rain clothes on, packed a little food, our kitchen and some extra clothes in our daypack and headed up the mountain.

 The start of the hike is steep and goes through birch forest.
 Once you reach the top and get above tree level, you take a left onto a trail into Sarek and to Skierfe, off the King’s Trail.
 It was easy too find and easy to walk this far.
 We’re talking maybe 20-30 minutes through the forest.
 The trail then goes along the ridge of the mountain for a couple of kilometers until you reach Sarek National Park.
 This is where it get’s steeper and you begin the climb towards the summit.